Everest Base Camp Trek with Helicopter Return – 9 Days

 How difficult is the EBCTrek with a helicopter return?

-When is the best time to do the EBC Trek with a helicopter return?
+What is the best time to do the EBC trek with a heli return?

 The best time to go on a helicopter tour to Everest is from March to May and from mid-September to December.
 During these months, the weather is usually clear, and you can see amazing views of the peaks and Mt.
 Everest.
 From March to May, it's spring to pre-summer, so the days are longer, giving you plenty of sunlight to enjoy the mountain scenery.
 However, the afternoons can be windy and cloudy, and there might be snow at higher elevations.
 During this time, the hills are colorful with wildflowers, especially the rhododendron, Nepal's national flower.
 From mid-September to December is also a great time for the Base Camp Tour, with clear days and stunning views of the peak.
 But keep in mind that the temperature can drop quite low, sometimes reaching freezing point.